House church (China): History

 The house church has grown by some estimations to tens of millions of Christians.
 They had demonstrated national-level influence when Christians organized to provide relief to the deadly 2008 Sichuan earthquake, a disaster which the government was slow to handle.
 In 2018, the CCP began to introduce a series of new religious regulations.
 It closed Zion Church in Beijing and Early Rain Covenant Church in Chengdu, whose pastor, Wang Yi, was given a jail sentence of 9 years, the longest given to a pastor in several decades.
+House churches and their members have faced more frequent crackdowns during the annual Two Sessions.

 Legality

 House churches in China are generally considered illegal, yet smaller house churches of less than 25 members tend to be tolerated by the government.
 However, some have grown to a fairly large size, such as the Shouwang Church which reached 1,000 members at its height.
 House churches today still experience persecution, though the situation tends to differ depending on the region.
 American political scientist Carsten T. Vala argues that house churches are subject to persecution when they cross red lines, which include, apart from size, rapid growth, active proselytization, the attempt to form national networks, contacts with foreign Christian organization, and criticism of the government.

 House churches are often reluctant to become official by joining the state-sanctioned Three-Self Patriotic Movement (TSPM).
 In addition to accepting the worrying institutional memory of government use of the TSPM to suppress churches during the 1950s, groups joining the TSPM would have to agree to limits on the time and location of religious activities, among other restrictions.
 Further, some Christians find certain TSPM teachings inconsistent with their personal faith.
 All churches submit to government monitoring as a condition of state approval; the government has direct oversight over TSPM congregations and can insist that Christians honor the government, in addition to traditional Christian theological teachings.
 Many Chinese Christians choose to attend house churches to practice their faith without government interference.

 Some house churches, however, submit their activities for government approval in an attempt to follow the law as closely as possible while remaining independent.
 In some instances, authorities have allowed such house churches to continue to operate.
 In others, officials have arrested pastors, congregants, and others affiliated with the targeted congregations, and have even gone so far as the destruction of buildings used for worship.